VersusCenter

 Pros

-• Low-impact exercise that minimizes stress on knees, hips, and ankles
+• Low-impact exercise that protects joints and knees

-• Allows reading, watching TV, or working while exercising
+• Allows reading or watching content while exercising

 Cons